Forgot password?

 Sometimes we buy a small piece of embroidery and fabric for a great little embroidery becomes expensive.
 I prefer to buy only white aida fabric and then do some experiments.

-It 's fun and do not always manage the color you want but it's so nice to have something unique, created by us
+It s fun and do not always manage the color you want but its so nice to have something unique, created by us

 Sorry my english, I dont write very vell.